Three Websites Worth Your Time

 The plans offer lessons for anyone interested in how to maximize living on a 65- by 100-foot lot.
 For more about the architect and his designs, read the recent and excellent Gregory Ain: The Modern Home As Social Commentary, by Anthony Denzer (Rizzoli 2008), which expertly chronicles Ain’s important contributions to American architecture.

 3. One of my favorite websites about modern design is Remodelista, founded by Julie Carlson and three friends: Janet Hall, Francesca Connolly, and Sarah Lonsdale.
 The site presents a constantly evolving and always beautifully edited range of contemporary products for the home (organized generally by room, with price and manufacturer information) along with images of great current residential architecture.
 Their “10 Easy Pieces” is an especially compelling feature expressing the philosophy, as Julie told me, that “there are no more than ten good products in any one product category.”
-The current posting rounds up “Classic Modern Reading Sconces,” including these two:
+One posting rounds up “Classic Modern Reading Sconces,” including these two:

 I think the entire website sheds a lot of light on strong, clean, simple contemporary design.